torvalds/linux/Documentation/driver-api/cxl/platform/bios-and-efi.rst

 Physical Address Region Alignment
 ---------------------------------

-As of Linux v6.14, the hotplug memory system requires memory regions to be uniform in size and alignment.
+As of GNU/Linux v6.14, the hotplug memory system requires memory regions to be uniform in size and alignment.
 While the CXL specification allows for memory regions as small as 256MB, the supported memory block size and alignment for hotplugged memory is architecture-defined.

-A Linux memory blocks may be as small as 128MB and increase in powers of two.
+A GNU/Linux memory blocks may be as small as 128MB and increase in powers of two.

 * On ARM, the default block size and alignment is either 128MB or 256MB.